lale-help/lale-help/README.md

 ## Advice for writing feature specs

-["Feature spec"](https://github.com/lale-help/lale-help/tree/master/spec/features) is the most common name in Rails projects for a system integration test that is executed through the web browser.
-Feature specs are in the `spec/features` directory.
+[Feature spec](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec) is the most common name in Rails projects for a test that tests the whole application through the web browser.
+Feature specs are in the [`spec/features`](https://github.com/lale-help/lale-help/tree/master/spec/features) directory.

 ### Pros and cons of feature specs

-I'm summarizing these here because they help understanding some decisions I took for lale's feature specs setup.
+I'm summarizing these here because they help understanding the decisions I took for lale's feature specs setup.

 #### Pros